victkarangwa/WayFarer/README.md

    4. Run `npm install` (`sudo apt install` for linux users) command for installing all project dependencies
    5. Make sure you have downloaded and [Installed](https://www.postgresql.org/download/) postgres

-   5. Make sure you have downloaded and [Installed](https://www.postgresql.org/download/) postgres

 ## Running the tests

   1. Open command prompt